ndd21/PHYS281/docs/demo-vs-code.md

 * Click on the downloaded installer file at the bottom of your browser (the Windows file will be named something like `VSCodeUserSetup-x64-1.48.2.exe` where `1.48.2` was the current version at the time of writing, but this may have increased).
-Follow the instruction given in the dialogue boxes.
+Follow the instructions given in the dialogue boxes.
 * Accept the license agreement and click ++"Next"++.
 * Leave the default install location unchanged (unless you have a preferred install location) and click ++"Next"++.
 * Leave the default "Start Menu Folder" name unchanged and click ++"Next"++.
 * For "Select Additional Tasks" leave the tick boxes unchanged (the "Add to PATH" box should be ticked by default) and click ++"Next"++.
-* Click ++"Install"++;
+* Click ++"Install"++.
 * Click ++"Finish"++ and _VS Code_ should launch.

 ## Using VS Code